scionproto-contrib/jpan/README.md

 ### Local installation

-If you want to work on the SCION Java library or simply browse the code locally, you can install it locally.
+If you want to work on JPAN or simply browse the code locally, you can install it locally.

-The SCION Java client is implemented as a
+JPAN is available as a
 [Maven artifact](https://central.sonatype.com/artifact/org.scion/scion-java-client).
 Many IDEs comes with maven plugins.
 If you want to use Maven from the command line, you can install it with `sudo apt install maven` (Ubuntu etc) or download it